Assessing the Landscape: Mapping Current Progress and Uncovering Pathways for Growth

 Who

 Involve stakeholders from a variety of levels within the system and those who have different perspectives and interests.
-Engaging multiple stakeholders can provide a more balanced and nuanced picture of what is happening in your school district.
+Engaging multiple stakeholders can provide a more balanced and nuanced picture of what is and could be happening in your school district.

-Nonformal and community education partners who may support schoolyard-based and offsite-based field experiences can provide a unique external perspective.
+Nonformal and community education partners who may support schoolyard-based and offsite-based field experiences can provide a unique external perspective and can share about their resources, programs (e.g., in-class lesson, outdoor field experiences, professional development), and outdoor learning locations to help you plan new opportunities.

 Principals and facilities managers often have important information about rules and restrictions around using different areas of the schoolyard for outdoor learning.